anastasiiapirogova/screenlite/SECURITY_OVERVIEW.md

 This application uses **opaque token-based authentication** for client-server communication.
 Tokens are sent explicitly in the `Authorization` header as `Bearer <token>` and are **not stored in cookies**.

-### CSRF Protection

-**CSRF protection is not required**, as the application does **not use cookie-based authentication**.
-All authenticated requests must include an `Authorization` header, which cannot be forged by third-party sites due to browser CORS policies.

 ## Considerations

 - **Refresh Tokens** are not yet implemented.
 This means: